data-fair/data-fair/doc/pages/user-guide-backoffice/add-reuse-en.md

 ---
 Interactive visualizations present and explore your data in a fun way.

-The creation of a visualization can be initiated from the various buttons **Configure a visualization** available on Data Fair
+The creation of a visualization can be initiated from the various buttons **Configure a visualization** available on Data&nbsp;Fair

 Remark : Check your datasets to match the type of visualization you want to create and also check [the concepts](./user-guide-backoffice/concept) on your dataset.
 For example, to configure a map, the concepts **Latitude** and **Longitude** must be associated with the columns that contain these values ​​in your dataset.
 Please do [contact](https://koumoul.com/contact) us if you have any trouble.